Cynetx/CynetCORE/README.md

 ## 🎮 EN — Welcome to the Core

 > **CynetCore** is the stealthy, all-in-one core plugin designed by **Cynet Team**.
-It brings a complete ecosystem to your Paper server with a focus on PvE/PvP experience, economy, and modern UI.
+It brings a complete ecosystem to your Spigot/Paper server with a focus on PvE/PvP experience, economy, and modern UI.

 ### 🚀 Why CynetCore?
 - 🛒 **Full Server Shop:** Built-in economy (`Ccoin`) with Buy/Sell GUI.